-This “recipe for success” contains helpful info for anyone who loves cooking and baking.
-A few bad experiences with gross tasting, flat cakes and cookies, taught me to TEST baking soda and baking powder before using.
-If the leavening agents are stale, they will mess up a good recipe.
+This helpful info is for anyone who loves cooking and baking.
+A few bad experiences with gross tasting flat cakes and cookies, taught me to TEST baking soda and baking powder before using.

-When a recipe calls for baking soda/baking powder, I always test to see if they’re viable so my baked breads, cakes and cookies are properly leavened and delicious.
+When a recipe calls for baking soda/baking powder, I always test to see if they’re viable so my baked breads, cakes and cookies are properly leavened and taste good.

-After opening a new box of baking soda, write the date that is 30 days after opening.
+After opening a new box of baking soda, write the date that is 30 days after opened.

-~Store an opened box of “fresh” baking soda fresh in a tightly zippered bag.
+Store an opened box of “fresh” baking soda in a tightly zippered bag to keep it fresh.

-~Pure baking soda has hundreds of uses.
-For example, place an opened box in fridge to absorb odors.
+Pure baking soda has hundreds of uses.
 For more tips, visit www.armandhammer.com.

-~Always shake a can of baking powder before opening.
+Always shake a can of baking powder before opening.
 This will evenly distribute the baking powder and measurements will be accurate.

-~Use before expiration date printed on bottom of can.
+Use baking powder before the expiration date printed on bottom of can.
 Visit www.clabbergirl.com for meal ideas and more.

 Store baking soda and baking powder in a dry, cool place.